mapbox/leaflet-omnivore/README.md

 * `.wkt.parse(wktString)`: Parse WKT, and return layer.
 * `.topojson(url, options?, customLayer?)`: Load & parse TopoJSON, and return layer.
 * `.topojson.parse(topojson)`: Parse TopoJSON (given as a string or object), and return layer.

+The option parameter is exactly a [GeoJSON options]('http://leafletjs.com/reference.html#geojson-options'), which means that using any method with the signature `format()`,  format being one supported by omnivore (`csv`, `topojson`, ...), will result in the creation of an empty `L.geoJson` layer, with `options`, this layer being populated with data when is loaded.

 ### custom layers